-This adventure guide to Quintana Roo, Mexico will take you on a road trip from Cancun to Akumal and ending in Tulum.
-Quintana Roo is a Mexican state within the Yucatán Peninsula packed full of activities for all the adventurers out there.
-My one week adventure itinerary was created for our trip in September so you’ll have all the information you need for the perfect vacation.
+This adventure guide for one week in Quintana Roo, Mexico will take you on a road trip from Cancun to Akumal and ending in Tulum.
+The Mexican state within the Yucatán Peninsula is packed full of activities for all the adventurers out there.
+My adventure itinerary was created for our trip in September so you’ll have all the information you need for the perfect vacation.
 The itinerary covers how to get around, where to stay, what to eat, and things to do for each city.

-My recommendation for if you’re traveling during the off season is to wait until you’re at the airport to book your rental car.
-The rental companies at the airport will have more competitive pricing opportunities then you will find online and will negotiate with you.
+My recommendation if you’re traveling during the off-season is to wait until you’re at the airport to book your rental car.
+The rental companies at the airport will have more competitive pricing opportunities than you will find online and will negotiate with you.
 Have them explain the two different insurance options to you before you agree to rent with them.

-Our last night in Mexico we had breathtaking Caribbean sea view.
+On our last night in Mexico, we had a breathtaking Caribbean sea view.
 We stayed right in the center of the Hotel Zone to be close to the beach but not too far from the airport for our early flight the next day.

 Where To Eat